ashprabaker/openapi-to-mcp/README.md

 4. Auto-generate a server name based on the API title

 After registration, restart Claude Desktop to see the new API in your sidebar.

+## Supported API Platforms

+You can use this tool with any OpenAPI-compliant API, including:

+- GitHub API
+- Stripe API
+- Shopify API
+- Firebase API
+- Custom internal APIs
+- And many more!

 ## Authentication Support